tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/1_install-dev-env/README.md

 ## Install local development environment: Dev-Runner

 The purpose of the `dev-runner` repo is to allow any user to recreate the TEA runtime on their local machine.
-The TEA Project is a decentralized system that needs multiple nodes for both its hosting infrastructure and *t-rust/docs/_gitbook-dev-docs/z_glossary/state_machine* where a *t-rust/docs/_gitbook-dev-docs/z_glossary/remote_attestation* process ensures that all nodes are trustable.
-In the simplified local runtime, there's only one *hosting node* ("B-node") and one state machine node ("A-node").
+The TEA Project is a decentralized system that needs multiple nodes for both its hosting infrastructure and [state machine](../z_glossary/state_machine.md) where a [remote attestation](../z_glossary/remote_attestation.md) process ensures that all nodes are trustable.
+In the simplified local runtime, there's only one [hosting node](../z_glossary/hosting_cml.md) ("B-node") and one state machine node ("A-node").
 And there's no remote attestation since this is a simulated environment with single nodes on each level.

 After you have dowloaded the `dev-runner` to your local computer, note that other repos will possibly interact with your local **dev-runner** environment to the sibling folder.
 For example, `tutorial-v1` will write a wasm file to `dev-runner` during the build process for that tutorial.